nais/azurerator/docs/lifecycle.md

 ### 2.1 Credential Rotation

-Whenever the `Spec.SecretName` in the `AzureAdApplication` resource changes or when the annotation `azure.nais.io/rotate=true` is applied, the operator will generate a new set of credentials and associate these with the application.
+Whenever the `spec.secretName` in the `AzureAdApplication` resource changes or when the annotation `azure.nais.io/rotate=true` is applied, the operator will generate a new set of credentials and associate these with the application.

 In order to ensure zero downtime when rotating credentials, the following algorithm is used:

+1. A new set of credentials is added to the application in Azure AD.
-1. If the application only has a single set of registered credentials in Azure, then these will not be revoked.
+2. If the application only has a single set of registered credentials in Azure, then these will not be revoked.
-2. The previous newest set of credentials will not be revoked.
+3. The previous newest set of credentials will not be revoked.
-3. Additionally, any set of credentials that exist in `corev1.Secret` resources in use by existing pods will not be revoked.
-A new set of credentials is registered to the application in Azure AD.
+4. Any set of credentials that exist in `corev1.Secret` resources in use by matching pods (i.e. pods with the label `app=<metadata.name>`) will not be revoked.
 5. Any other key registered in Azure AD not matching the above will be revoked, i.e. any key deemed to be unused.
-6. The Status subresource is updated with the identifiers for the new set of credentials.

-Additionally, during reconciliation of the resource, the operator will attempt to add a new set of credentials to the application if it detects that the period between last rotation and now is greater than the configured `secret-rotation.max-age` property (defaults to 6 months).
+Additionally, during reconciliation of the resource, the operator will attempt to add a new set of credentials to the application if it detects that the period between last rotation and now is greater than the configured `secret-rotation.max-age` property (defaults to 4 months).
-It will update the existing Kubernetes Secret.
+If added, it will update the existing Kubernetes Secret.

 ## 3 Cluster Resources